 - a.
-Divide the story into 3 or 4 sections or scenese.
+Divide the story into sections.
 Smaller sections are easier to learn. - b.
 Read the Bible account in several translations. - c.
-Limit the number of "new" names to 3 or 4.
-Don't count common names like Jesus, Abraham, Jerusalem, etc. - d.
+Limit the number of new names to 3 or 4.
+You don't have to count common names like Jesus, Abraham, Jerusalem, etc. - d.
 Color-code quotes and names. - e.
-Create a story "cheat sheet" or storyboard -- select the type that fits you best: - i. draw stick-figures for each section of the story (Draw and Tell) - ii. create a mental room and place the pieces of the story in it (Walk and Tell) - iii. use hand gestures that flow-especially for any type of list - f.
+Create a story "cheat sheet" -- select the type that fits you best: - i. draw stick-figures for each section of the story (Draw and Tell) - ii. create a mental room and place the pieces of the story in it (Walk and Tell) - iii. use hand gestures that flow-especially for any type of list - f.
 Practice the story using over-dramatization-large muscle movement, facial expressions, different voices.
 But do not use these when telling the story to others. - g.
 Practice telling the story 5 times-to 5 different people/groups.